Download FND app Android Aapp IoS App

 Patients with functional seizures also sometimes feel concerned about the consequences of an attack.
 “Perhaps after one of these attacks, I might not come round?”, “Perhaps I might be left disabled, or ‘out of control’ in some way”.

-Sometimes the functional seizure is your body’s way of “getting rid” of the horrible feelings you have during the warning phase.
+Sometimes the functional seizure is your body’s way of “getting rid of” the horrible feelings you have during the warning phase.
 It’s not that you are deliberately blacking out but the blackout does at least bring the warning symptoms to an end and sometimes this is how a pattern of blackouts gets established.

 Many people with functional seizures will say that at the point they are about to have the seizure, the sensations they are having are so unbearable that the seizure, although also horrible, does at least get rid of those feelings for a very short time.
 This can be a difficult thing to talk about but doing so can be a relief for some people.